 EMPOWER

-The Austen Everett Foundation works to empower kids in their fight against cancer through the strength and support of professional and collegiate athletic teams.
+The Austen Everett Foundation works to empower Kids in their fight against cancer through the strength and support of professional and collegiate athletes, teams and the athletic community.

 HONOR